Key takeaways:

 These days, every multifamily building needs a package delivery system to accommodate the growing number of packages being delivered.
 Online shopping is more popular than ever, and the ecommerce industry is only expected to grow.
 Plus, delivery rates skyrocket even higher during the holidays.

-The process of managing deliveries at apartments involves accepting parcels from carriers, storing them somewhere, and distributing them to residents when they come to pick them up.
+Managing deliveries at apartments involves accepting parcels from carriers, storing them somewhere, and distributing them to residents when they pick them up.
 Unfortunately, this process is tedious and time-consuming.
-But package delivery systems alleviate the burden placed on property managers by streamlining and automating much (or all) of the process.
+However, package delivery systems alleviate the burden on property managers by streamlining and automating much (or all) of the process.

 Saving time isn’t the only reason property managers love delivery solutions.
-If you don’t have a package delivery system, you might be surprised by how much package management is costing you.
-With an effective package management solution in place, your staff members’ salaries go toward more than just managing deliveries.
+If you don’t have a package delivery system, you might be surprised by the cost of package deliveries at your property.
+With an effective package management solution, your staff members’ salaries go toward more than just managing deliveries.

 Finally, implementing a package delivery system improves the resident experience.
-By investing in the resident experience, you’ll ultimately retain more residents and renew more leases — which is great for your bottom line.
+Investing in the resident experience’ll ultimately retain more residents and renew more leases — which is great for your bottom line.

 Top 5 package delivery systems